 - Phenolic Acids: Antioxidants that contribute to elderberry’s protective effects.

-Embrace the Power of Elderberry - Not as a Blood Thinner!
+Embrace the Power of Elderberry

 While the blood-thinning properties of elderberry are still under investigation, its potential benefits for cardiovascular health and overall well-being are undeniable.
 Incorporate elderberry into your diet responsibly and enjoy its many health-promoting properties.